ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

 ```
 nano /var/log/temporaryfiletochecklogs.log
 ```

-If he's empty, that's not normal. check your syslog configuration again.
+If It's empty, that's not normal. check your syslog configuration again.
 In the best case, we should have something like this :